 3. The Originator shall interact with the DAS Server to request the issuance of a Token.
 The Originator can provide the optionally-ESData-protected set of Role-IDS to the DAS Server, and parameters from the original resource access request.
 If the Originator is an AE and the AE-ID-Stem is assigned by the Registrar CSE of the AE, and the Originator supports to create the authorization relationship mapping record, then the Originator shall provide the AuthorSignIndicator parameter in order to ask the DAS server to maintain the authorization relationship (see clause 7.3.2.7.2) in case the AE-ID of the Originator may change in a new registration.
 If the set of Role-IDS is protected using ESData, the DAS Server applies ESData to extract the set of Role-IDS.
 The DAS Server issues a Token(s) and provides the tokenID(s) and optionally the ESData-protected Token(s) to the Originator.
 The DAS Server can also provide the Originator with other parameters from the Token; for example, the time window in which the Token is valid.
 If the DAS Server receives the AuthorSignIndicator from the Originator, and the DAS server supports creating the authorization relationship mapping record, then the DAS server shall provide the Originator with a AuthorSignReqInfo to request the Originator to return AuthorSign(s) for each Token.
 This interaction is specific to the Dynamic Authorization System technology being used.

+NOTE 1 : DAS server selects suitable Token authorizing the Originator to access the requested resource.
+However, it is possible that Owner/Maintainer multi-tenants isolation is used in ASN (Access Service Node) with different access rights policies per tenant and different DAS servers per tenant.
+In such case DAS Owner server will manage requesting a second token from DAS Maintaner.
+DAS Owner will be in charge to return as list of Tokens to the Hosting CSE :

+DAS Owner token(s) authorizing Owner tenants resources access

+and DAS Maintainer token(s) authorizing Maintainer tenants resources access .

+Issuer field inside the Token structure (clause 7.3.3.1 "Token Structure") will indicate which DAS provided which token.

 4. If the Originator receives an AuthorSignReqInfo from DAS server, then the Originator shall return the AuthorSign(s) to DAS server:

 4.1 The Originator generates AuthorSign(s) on Token(s) or TokenID(s) for each Token.